 5. Expand your network:

-This is the most easiest if you know how to go about it.
+This is easiest if you know how to go about it.
 Just create your network and know who can help you better.
 Seek their guidance and suggestions who could help to review your CV as well.
 Besides that, joining forums, professional network sites like LinkedIn or attending industry events you could establish new contacts.

 6. Find your mentor: